Recruitment Centers: 18

 Does it have dialysis patients: No

 All participants randomized into TrialNet 07 were seen at a study site for a follow-up evaluation, three and six months after randomization, and every six months thereafter.
-Participants will be contacted by phone between 6-monthly clinic visits to assess changes in diabetes status, medication compliance and adverse events.
-These phone contacts will occur approximately 3 months from the date of the participants previous clinic visit.
+Participants were contacted by phone between six monthly clinic visits to assess changes in diabetes status, medication compliance, and adverse events.
+These phone contacts occurred approximately three months from the date of the previous clinic visit.
+At the study visits, participants underwent assessments of their insulin production, immunologic status, and overall health.